Zendaya teases Euphoria could return for a lockdown ‘bridge episode’ with season 2 still on hold until ‘it’s really safe’

-Zendaya – who has been nominated for her first-ever Emmy for her work on Euphoria – has revealed that work on the upcoming episodes were about to begin when the pandemic shut down production.
+Zendaya – who has been nominated for her first-ever Emmy for her work on Euphoria – has said that she and the cast are eager to get back to work, but won’t do so until it is safe.

 Euphoria season 2 release date delayed by coronavirus.